LPD-EPFL/MVTIL/README.md

 Configuration
 -------------
 The system configuration can be changed in `common/config.h` file.
-Here we list the meaning of some important configurations.
+Here we list the meaning of some important parameters.

 	S_THREAD_CNT		:	Number of threads running simultaneously in this server